bbhunter/subdomagic/README.md

 ```
 [1] `fast` is intended for host quick host discovery and also includes a TCP and version scan of common ports for nmap's OS detection.
 Useful if you just want to see externally available webservers.

-[2] `comprehensive` is intended for more thorough enumeration and will scan the top 1000 TCFP ports.
+[2] `comprehensive` is intended for more thorough enumeration and will scan the top 1000 TCP ports.
 Useful if you want a more comprehensive scan on what ports are available externally.

 ### The Goodies